 For More Information

 - Your Health Care Options - Information and links about your options to get health care in Ontario.
-It includes a medical services directory of walk-in and after hours clinics, urgent care centres, and family health care providers.
 You can search the directory by location and type of services.
 It is run by the Ministry of Health and Long-Term Care.

-- MedVisit Doctors House Call Service and MD Home Call - Available in Toronto and the Greater Toronto Area (GTA).
-These companies can arrange for a doctor to visit your home.
+- MD Home Call - These companies can arrange for a doctor to visit your home.
 If you have OHIP, you do not have to pay.
 If you do not have OHIP, you have to pay the doctor.

-- Rainbow Health Ontario Service Directory – This directory includes doctors and healthcare professionals who deliver LGBTQ+ friendly services.
+- Rainbow Health Ontario Service Directory - This directory includes doctors and healthcare professionals who deliver LGBTQIA+ friendly services.